wiredmax/world-currencies/README.md

 #Currency information in JSON.
-This repository contains currency information for currencies contained in ISO4217 in JSON format.
+This repository contains currency information for currencies contained in ISO 4217 in JSON format.

 ##Example